aiegoo/documentation/_wiki/blog/2022/2022-09-17-pre-facemasking.md

 -	Detailed instructions on steps and necessary packages. (arcore/arkit, vuforia, geo-ar)
 -	Explanation of steps necessary to run your applications.
 2)	Basics of ARFoundation, Arkit, Arcore and raspi integration (mock projects that you can test and play with.)
 -	This is an opportunity to experiment with the usage of the software and its many tracking methods.
-Can explore the usage of plane/marker detection alongside other methods such as hand detection.
+Can explore the usage of plane/marker detection alongside other methods such as hand detection. [arkit_details](#arkit-facetracking) [arcore_details](#arcore_facetracking)
--	ARFoundation is a very large package with a lot of in-built functionality you can take advantage of.
+-	ARFoundation is a very large package with a lot of in-built functionality you can take advantage of. [arfoundation_detail](#arfoundation-echo3d-for-bodytracking)
 3)	Facial Tracking Demo
 -	Here to expand the ARFoundation demo to use Facial tracking, ending up with a version that can be tested and experimented with.
 4)	Masking Demo